Home/Products/Buy-to-Let

 The ICR measures whether the rental income sufficiently covers the mortgage payments.
 A 125% ICR means the rent must be at least 125% of the monthly mortgage payment.
 For example, if the mortgage costs £800 per month, rent must be at least £1,000.
 Lenders stress-test at higher rates (typically 5.5%) to ensure the investment remains viable if rates rise.

 Under PRA rules, anyone with four or more mortgaged buy-to-let properties is a portfolio landlord.
 This triggers more detailed underwriting — lenders must assess your entire portfolio, not just the individual property.
-Some high-street lenders avoid portfolio cases, but the Glender panel includes specialist lenders who handle portfolio assessments as standard.
+Some high-street lenders avoid portfolio cases, but Glender can introduce you to specialist providers who handle portfolio assessments as standard.

 Some lenders accept first-time buyers for buy-to-let, though the selection is more limited and you may need a larger deposit (typically 25-40%).
-You will also pay the 3% stamp duty surcharge.
-Glender filters lenders who welcome first-time landlords so you are not wasting time with those who decline automatically.
+You will also pay the stamp duty surcharge that applies to additional property.
+Glender identifies potential providers who consider first-time landlords so you are not spending time on those who decline automatically.

 Yes, though not all lenders permit it.
 Some lenders restrict tenancy types — excluding students, DSS/housing benefit tenants, or corporate lets.
-Glender filters by permitted tenancy type so you only see lenders who accept your intended letting strategy.
-Your Generous Lender does not waste your time with unsuitable options.
+Glender filters by permitted tenancy type so you only see providers who may accept your intended letting strategy, helping you avoid unsuitable options.

 Ready to grow your rental portfolio?